jianshu93/parahmm/docs/index.md

 # New proposal
 ## Summary
-We are going to implement the parallel version of hidden Markov model (HMM) training and classification algorithm utilizing SMID and multithreading.
+We are going to implement the parallel version of hidden Markov model (HMM) training and classification algorithm utilizing SIMD and multithreading.
 HMM involves three basic problems:
 1. Compute the probability of the observation sequence.
 (Forward / Backward Algorithm)
-2. Compute the most probable hidden state sequence.
+2. Decode the observations to find hidden state sequence with the most probablility.
 (Viterbi Algorithm)
 3. Unsupervised training of hidden Markov mode parameters.
 (Baum-Welch Algorithm)

+## Background:
+Markov model describes systems with randomly changes in which the future states of the system only depend on the current state instead of the events before the current state.
+HMM assumes the observations are assumed to be the result (emission) of unobserved hidden states in a Markov model.
+HHM are especially used in the applications of pattern recognition such as text tagging, semantics analytics and speech recognition.

+## Challenges:
+1. Identify performance bottleneck and analyze the feasibility of parallelism on the part is not that easy.
+2. Our focus is on HMM with large state space.
+In this regard, the space needed for parameters are too large to be loaded into L1 cache at the same time.
+Implementing parallel HMM with friendly data locality is also a big factor of performance improvement.

+## Resources:
+A multi-core machine to evaluate the performance.

+## Our goals:
+Minimum Goal:
+Implementing a multi-threaded HMM (including baum–Welch algorithm, forward algorithm, backward algorithm and viterbi algorithm)

+Expected Goal:
+Exploring data access pattern of the algorithm and implementing parallel HMM algorithms with data locality.

+Stretch Goal:
+Accelerate HMM using SIMD intrinsics to further improve performance.

+## Platform choice:
+Multi-core CPU with SIMD intrinsics

 # Original Proposal
 ## C++ Parallel KCF Tracker